vavilova/hello-turtle/README.md

 # hello-turtle
 Explosive!
 Apparently, this is the reference to the exceptional video.
-Old one, you can say, but i prefer readind to youtube
+Old one, you can say, but i prefer reading to youtube